Unwanted tooth movement occurs when there is an upset in the balance of forces in the mouth.

 It is natural to experience teeth shifting throughout your life.
 Teeth are under constant stress during the day, which adds up over time.
 For example, things like talking, smiling, sneezing, and coughing cause the face and mouth muscles to move.
 This can lead to gradual tooth movement.

 Common signs and symptoms of shifting teeth include:

 You can prevent teeth from shifting by:

-To adequately correct shifting teeth, the cause of the problem should be identified and treated accordingly.
+To correct shifting teeth, the cause of the problem should be identified and treated first.

-The most effective method to fix shifting teeth regardless of the cause is braces, which move teeth by applying pressure.
+The most effective method for fixing shifting teeth — regardless of the cause — is braces, which move teeth by applying pressure.

 Braces are the best treatment option for both children and adults.
 According to the American Association of Orthodontics, one out of five orthodontic patients is over 21.